Triaging Bug Reports

 Duplicates

-• Search your existing reports for similar vulnerabilities
+• Search existing reports for similar vulnerabilities

 • Compare technical details, not just vulnerability categories